 When you think of legacy, sharing knowledge is a beautiful thing and you will be immortalized in your intellectual property.
 It is not only part of who you are, but part of how you will be remembered.
 You get to choose the "what" and the "how", and that in itself, is not only very powerful, but extremely empowering.
 Living life under your terms and then sealing it with ongoing memories for generations to come it's homage to who you are, what you know, how you live and how you're known and remembered!

 So in closing, are you "what" you know?
 Get inspired to assess your knowledge, compile it, organize it, and make a business out of it.
 Think of how it can serve you as you serve others in solving their unique problems!

-Have a question for Ali?
-Ask or leave a comment below!
+Have a question for Ali or want to leave a comment?
+Click here.